 Students from other countries may find help and support from the International Student Office or the International Student Support Team.
 They are a great resource for navigating the school system, adjusting to a new culture, and overcoming obstacles.

 View our other blogs dedicated to students studying abroad in the UK:

 - Why Do You Want to Study in the UK from Libya

 - Ultimate Guide to Study in the UK from Bangladesh

-- Guide to Study in UK from Morocco
+- Guide to Study in the UK from Morocco

 - How to Apply for UK Student Visa from Nepal

-- Studying in UK From Sri Lanka Guide
+- Studying in the UK From Sri Lanka Guide

 Don’t forget to take advantage of the many chances that await you, embrace the cultural differences that you’ll encounter, and make the most of the available support services.
 Best wishes!

 Does the UK accept study gaps for Indian students?